 S5E7: Common Questions About Work (Part 2)

 What does “integrating” our faith and work look like?
 How do we love our neighbor through our work?
 And is “work/life balance” even possible?
-Hear more from Brian, Joanna, and Dustin as they explore these common questions about work.
+Hear more from Brian Gray, Joanna Meyer, and Dustin Moody as they explore these common questions about work.

 On integrating faith and work:

 “When we think about those things that challenge our sense of identity or worth, it’s an opportunity where we can realize, ‘Oh, This is personal to me.’
 I might be putting an aspect of my identity and worth into how much I can get done or whether or not everyone else thinks I’m adding value.
 Those are actually the property of the Lord and the Lord alone to speak to that value and worth for us…That’s a concrete way to integrate faith and work.”